 - Talk about it.
 Older adults may feel embarrassed for having fallen, but it’s worthwhile to talk about what occurred in order to evaluate which preventative measures should be taken to ensure it doesn’t occur again.

 It’s also beneficial for seniors to establish goals, with the assistance of a medical expert, and to work towards attaining them.
 The goals need to be reasonable and fairly easily attainable however, to instill confidence, such as having the ability to walk up and down the stairs independently while holding the handrail in the next fourteen days, or walking the complete length of the backyard within four weeks.

 Once an objective has been set, define the steps necessary to reach that goal.
 What types of exercises will help strengthen the muscles necessary to go up and down the stairs, or to take a lengthier walk?
 And in case the goal is not achieved, consider what prevented the accomplishment, and what further steps can be taken to set and reach a new goal.

 Above all, make sure to provide reassurance and support to cheer the senior on towards regaining his/her self-assurance and confidence and also to lessen any anxiety.

-For additional advice on preventing falls and ways to regain confidence after a fall, or to arrange for a free in-home safety assessment, reach out to the experts in elder care in Battle Creek, MI and other Michigan communities at Home Sweet Home In-Home Care any time at (269) 963-9888 in Battle Creek, (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, or (269) 849-9252 in St. Joseph.
+For additional advice on preventing falls and ways to regain confidence after a fall, or to arrange for a free in-home safety assessment, reach out to the experts in in-home care in Mattawan and other Michigan communities at Home Sweet Home In-Home Care.
+Call us any time at (269) 963-9888 in Battle Creek, (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, or (269) 849-9252 in St. Joseph.
 For a full list of the communities we serve, please visit our Locations page.